openedx-unsupported/devstack/README.rst

 Reset
 ~~~~~

-Somtimes you just aren't sure what's wrong, if you would like to hit the reset button
+Sometimes you just aren't sure what's wrong, if you would like to hit the reset button
 run ``make dev.reset``.

 Running this command will perform the following steps: